appukuttan-shailesh/CONECT-INT_website/content/event/2022-10-05_higher-order-interactions/index.md

 summary: 'CONECT workshop "Higher-order interactions" (Petri & Marinazzo)'
 ---

-I am pleased to invite you to a mini-workshop organized as a scientific activity of the Computational Neuroscience Center (CONECT) of the INT focused on **"Higher-order interactions in brain networks: from theory to data analysis"**.
+We are pleased to invite you to a mini-workshop organized as a scientific activity of the Computational Neuroscience Center (CONECT) of the INT focused on **"Higher-order interactions in brain networks: from theory to data analysis"**.

 {{% callout note %}}
 Two speakers will present their work from two complementary theoretical perspectives, emerged from recent advances in network science (Giovanni Petri) and information theory (Daniele Marinazzo).